Soyle-Productions/soyle-stories-user-manual/how do I.../remove/a character from my project.md

+# How do I remove a character from my project?
+Removing your character from your project will remove that character all together from your project file.
+This is different from removing a character from a scene, for example.

-There are two ways to remove a character from your project, assuming you've created the character:
+## There are two ways to remove a character from your project, assuming you've created the character:

 1. Open the Characters List Tool
 2. Right-click the character